how to make towels soft

 Colour-safe detergents typically still contain enzymes, so they should perform well when trying to remove stains and dirt from your towels.

 Many people ask what the best way is to dry your towels to maintain the soft feeling.
+The truth is, it may be a combination of both line drying and tumble drying.

 Line Drying Towels to keep them soft